codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 The use case illustrates how the Restricted Git Source can handle secure application deployment in multi-tenant environments.

 ### Scenario
 Multiple teams are engaged in creating applications for Marvel characters.
-Each team must be constrained to create the applications in the Git repos defined for them, and deploy the applications within assigned namespaces.
+Each team must be constrained to create the applications in the Git repos defined for them, and deploy the applications within the namespaces assigned to them.

 There are three teams:
 * Hulk